ireeus/MyRepo/README.md

 7. All addons uploaded to MyRepo must have a name of the zip file  exactly the same as an id in the addon.xml file

     <addon id="myrepo"

+Using repo in Kodi
+1. Download zip file from the homepage into your kodi device
+2. Go to addons and install from zip file
+3. Allow Kodi to install addons from unknown sources\
+4. Install zip file

+   (example)

+   myaddon-0.5.1.zip
+5. Go to "install from repository" and select MyRepo (or the name of the repo you selected durring installation)
+6. Addons uploaded to the repo will be available on kodi after the repo is updated by kodi or by user.